syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

    3. Press the desired key or key combination.
    4. Now, click the Assign button, to assign this keystroke combination as the shortcut for that particular standard command.
 Click OK.

 `KeyBinder` property is used to get the key binder, and the `KeyBindingProcessor` property is used to get or set the key binding processor.
-The Editor Keys Binding dialog is invoked using the `ShowKeysBindingEditor` method of the EditControl.
+The Editor Keys Binding dialog is invoked using the `ShowKeysBindingEditor` function of the EditControl.

 ![](End-user-Capability_images/End-user-Capability_img1.png)